On Decoding of Reed-Muller Codes Using a Local Graph Search: A Simplified Selection of an Adjacent Node

-The formal description of the proposed greedy \texttt{NextStep} function is given in Figs. \ref{NextStepGreedyRec} – \ref{NextStepGreedy}. \texttt{NextStepGreedyRec} function uses a depth-first search to find a leaf that minimizes the search heuristic \eqref{TreeHeuristic}.
-At each recursive step, the function \texttt{NextStepGreedyRec} chooses a node of the tree $\mathcal{G}$ that minimizes \eqref{TreeHeuristic} (see lines 13 -- 23).
-Condition on line 2 checks whether a leaf node has been reached.
-If so, then the algorithm swaps bits of the current codeword $\mathbf{c}$ in the coordinates from the vector of the node (see lines 4 -- 6).
+The formal description of the proposed greedy search approach is shown in Algorithm \ref{NextStepGreedy}.
+This algorithm uses the \texttt{NextStepGreedyRec} function presented in Algorithm \ref{NextStepGreedyRec}.
+The \texttt{NextStepGreedyRec} function performs a depth-first search to find a leaf that minimizes metric \eqref{TreeHeuristic}.
+At each recursive step, the function \texttt{NextStepGreedyRec} chooses a node of the tree $\mathcal{T}$ that minimizes \eqref{TreeHeuristic} (see lines 12 -- 22).
+Condition in line 1 checks whether a leaf node has been reached.
+If so, then the algorithm flips bits of the current codeword $\mathbf{c}$ in the coordinates from the vector $\mathbf{v}$ (see lines 3 -- 5).
+Note that, for simplicity, we use vectors instead of sets to store positions of bits to be flipped.
 If the new codeword is not in the set $\mathcal{C}$, then the new codeword and the value of \eqref{TreeHeuristic} are returned.
-Otherwise, the algorithm returns $\infty$ instead of the value of the metric \eqref{TreeHeuristic}.
+Otherwise, the algorithm returns $\infty$ instead of the value of metric \eqref{TreeHeuristic}.